Mark W. Yusko: Investment career

-Wealth and philanthropy
+Philanthropy

 The Morgan Creek Foundation: The Morgan Creek Foundation was established in 2005 and receives a portion of the profits of Morgan Creek Capital Management each year.
 The Foundation awards grants to education-focused, community-based, non-profit organizations.
 In 2011, the Foundation received the Chapel Hill-Carrboro Chamber of Commerce's "Non-Profit of the Year" award.

 The Hesburgh-Yusko Scholars Program: In 2009, Yusko and his wife, Stacey, founded The Hesburgh-Yusko Scholars Program, a four-year, merit-based scholarship and leadership development program, with a $35 million gift to the University of Notre Dame.
 The Yuskos’ benefaction was the third-largest gift in the University’s history and was substantial enough to land them on the Slate 60 list of the largest American charitable contributions of 2009.
 The Program gave 25 scholarship awards in Spring 2010 and 26 awards in Spring 2011.

 Yusko has also served on the boards of several North Carolina–based non-profits, including Carolina Meadows, a non-profit retirement community in Chapel Hill; MCNC, a technology and economic-development organization in the Research Triangle Park; and the Weaver Foundation, in Greensboro.

+In 2018, Morgan Creek expanded its activities in digital assets through Morgan Creek Digital.
+That year, Morgan Creek Digital partnered with Bitwise Asset Management to launch the Digital Asset Index Fund, which was designed to provide institutional investors with exposure to cryptocurrencies.